 Who we are

-We are a fast-growing, research-focused company offering online publishers the most advanced technologies to help them excel in their digital strategies.
-We have a track record of building things that others had ruled out as impossible.
-Our team consists of the smartest and most talented individuals from all parts of the world who are passionate about the industry we serve and the innovations we deliver.
+We are a fast-growing, research-focused company offering publishers of all sizes the most advanced technologies to help automate and optimize their content.
+Our team consists of the smartest and most talented individuals from all parts of the world who are passionate about the innovations we deliver.

 We were founded in 2013 in London by Antoine Amann, who saw an opportunity for machine learning based automation in the publishing industry.
 Soon thereafter, Marc Fletcher joined as CTO after completing his PhD.